RedisLabs/redislabs-docs/content/rc/security/access-management.md

 ### Edit user

 To edit user team details, select the user from the list and then select the **Edit** button.

-When you do this, the **Edit user** dialog displays the details you can change.
+The **Edit user** dialog displays the details you can change.

-{{<image filename="images/rc/access-mgmt-edit-user-dialog.png" width="50%" alt="Use the Edit User dialog to change the details for a user." >}}{{< /image >}}
+{{<image filename="images/rc/access-mgmt-edit-user-dialog.png" width="50%" alt="Use the Edit User dialog to change the details for a user" >}}{{< /image >}}

 You can change any detail except the team member's email address.

-Use the **Save user** button to save your changes.
+Select **Save user** to save your changes.

 ### Delete user

 To remove a member from your team, select them from the list and then select the **Delete** button.
-When you do this, a confirmation dialog appears.
+A confirmation dialog appears.

-{{<image filename="images/rc/access-management-delete-user-dialog.png" width="50%" alt="Use the confirm that you want to remove a user from your team." >}}{{< /image >}}
+{{<image filename="images/rc/access-management-delete-user-dialog.png" width="50%" alt="Confirm that you want to remove a user from your team" >}}{{< /image >}}

-Select the **Delete user** button to confirm removal.
-This action is permanent and cannot be undone.
+Select **Delete user** to confirm removal.
+This is a permanent action that cannot be undone.

 ## Team management roles

 Each team member is assigned a role that identifies their privileges and limits their activities in the admin console.

-The following roles are available:
+Roles and responsibilities are:

-- **Owner** - Can view, create, and edit any settings in the account
+- **Owner** can view, create, and edit any settings in the account.

     Each subscription must have at least one account owner.
 Accounts can have multiple owners.

     Owners can also manage subscriptions, databases, and API keys.

-- **Manager** - Can view, create, and edit any setting in the subscription
+- **Manager** can view, create, and edit any setting in the subscription.

-    Managers can change subscription costs and change the payment methods associated with a subscription, but they cannot cannot add/remove available payment methods.
+    Managers can change subscription costs and change payment methods associated with a subscription, but they cannot cannot add or remove available payment methods.

-- **Member** - Can view, create, and edit databases in Fixed accounts
+- **Member** can view, create, and edit databases in Fixed accounts.

-    Members may not impact costs associated with Flexible accounts; this means they cannot create databases or edit databases in ways that impact subscription cost.
+    Members cannot impact costs associated with Flexible accounts, which means they cannot create databases or edit databases in ways that impact subscription cost.

-- **Viewer** - Can view all databases and their configurations (including database secrets)
+- **Viewer** can view all databases and their configurations, including database secrets.

-The following table shows each role's ability to perform common tasks using the admin console:
+This table shows each role's ability to perform common tasks using the admin console.

 | Task | Owner | Manager | Member | Viewer |
 |------|:-----:|:-------:|:------:|:------:|